Seyeleek/adhan-clock/README.md

 This app is an adhan clock designed primarily to run on an Android tablet.
-However, it is cross-platform and should run on Android, Linux, Windows, MacOS, and iOS (only the first three are tested).
+However, it is cross-platform and should run on Android, Linux, Windows, MacOS, and iOS (only the first three are tested and iOS will need hacking).

 This app is hacked together and was only designed for my personal use.
 No guarantees are made.